Ah, shelf corporations, the siren song of an easy path to an excellent business credit rating. But are they really?

-D&B has a history of red flagging shelf corporations.
+D&B has a history of red-flagging shelf corporations as fraud.
 Therefore, they can erase your work building corporate credit if they catch your deception.

 How Much Do They Cost?

-But the main attraction of an aged shelf corporation is its actual age.
+But the main attraction of aged shelf companies is the actual age.
 So it is puzzling that WCS offers corporations for sale that are only about three weeks old.

-The attraction, possibly, is that the corporation for sale already has a name and is already incorporated.
+The attraction, possibly, is that the corporation for sale already has a name and has already been through the incorporation process.
 And it comes with a year of registered agent services.
 WBC claims they have “no credit or assets”, so, again, why would someone buy one?

 Are there entrepreneurs in such a rush that they can’t even take the time to name their own companies?

 At a competitor, prices for individual corporations don’t show unless you give them your personal information.
 For “super corps”, prices run into the mid-6 figures.
 But that company does show prices for business services.
 This includes a “Corporate Cash Credit Funding Program” for $1,999, promising an 80 PAYDEX score in 45 days.

 This doesn’t even get into the high costs of web design or a business plan via this competitor.

 Risks of Using a Shelf Corporation

 If shelf corporations seem to you to be legally iffy, morally questionable, and potentially not worth the high cost, listen to your gut.
 Law enforcement agrees since people have used aged corporations for money laundering, tax evasion, and more.